Today's Bible Reading: John 13

 Selected Biblical Text

 It was just before the Passover Festival.
 Jesus knew that the hour had come for him to leave this world and go to the Father.
 Having loved his own who were in the world, he now showed them the full extent of his love.
 (John 13:1 NIV)

 Reflecting and Thinking

 Heavenly Father, teach us to love as Jesus loved.
 Help us to show our love by what we do, and not merely in our words.
-Give us a loving spirit of humility and compassion, a willingness to serve whomever wherever you give us the opportunity, a spirit of forgiveness and love even when we have been wronged and rejected.
+Give us a loving spirit of humility and compassion, a willingness to serve whomever wherever and whenever you give us the opportunity, a spirit of forgiveness and love even when we have been wronged and rejected.
 Help us to follow Jesus' example, in His name, Amen.